Unusual Things to Do in Florence

 Yes — the Galileo Museum, home to Galileo’s preserved finger, is one of the most unusual and fascinating science museums in the city.

-What hidden gems in Florence Italy are ideal for young adults?
+What hidden gems in Florence are ideal for young adults?

 Can I see traditional craftsmanship in Florence?